whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 -   Index replication
 -   …

-## Features cheat sheet
+## Features Cheat Sheet

 This section is supposed to provide a bit more detail on all the available features; to cover them more or less fully; and give you some further pointers into the specific reference sections (on the related config directives and SphinxQL statements).

--   Full-text search queries, see `SELECT ...
-WHERE MATCH('this')` SphinxQL statement
+-   Full-text search queries, see `SELECT … WHERE MATCH('this')` SphinxQL statement
     -   Boolean matching operators (implicit AND, explicit OR, NOT, and brackets), as in `(one two) | (three !four)`
     -   Boolean matching optimizations, see `OPTION boolean_simplify=1` in `SELECT` statement
     -   Advanced text matching operators